michuW93/microsoft_azure_fundamentals/README.md

 Hardware used by a single company, usually (but not necesairly) who owns the datacenter.
 Close to traditional way.
 Azure Stack allows you to run cloud services on-premises.
 Later you can easily transfer to public cloud

 <b>Hybrid cloud</b>
 combination of public and private cloud with automation and orchestration betweeen them.Azure Stack allows you to run cloud services on-premises.
-Later you can easily transfer to public cloud
+Later you can easily transfer to public cloud.
+To create a hybrid cloud, you must deploy resources to a public cloud.

 <b>Community cloud</b>
 Infrastructure is shared between serveral organizations from a specific community with common concerns e.g security, compliance, jurisdiction.
 The most popular example is <b>Azure Goverment</b> - Azure offering specific to a government entities.
 To register for Azure Govenment you need to be validated as government organization.
 It's hosted in separate datacenters from public cloud.